CNMF-Puzzles/CNMF-Puzzles/2023-04-Math-Awareness-Month/README.md

   - This challenge is a cake walk, but not all of them will be.
 * Challenge 03 - What with dates
   - A ghost of the past comes back to play in this challenge.
+* Challenge 04 - riscvbiz.out
+  - Find the right inputs and crack the code in this reversing and crypto challenge

 ### Challenges will be released daily (weekdays normally) around midnight.